 Volunteer – Lunch and Composting

-Did you know there are only 143 of lunch volunteering we need this year?
+Did you know there are only 143 days of lunch this year?
 If every family volunteered at ONE lunch shift this year – we would have all of the lunches covered!
 Schedule something on your lunch calendar now to see your student(s) at lunch.
 Considering surprising them by volunteering on their birthday or any other day!

 Since February 2019, Bowman students across all grades have been composting their school lunch trays and food waste instead of trashing them!
 This initiative has also been going on at all the other Lexington elementary and middle schools, and our experience has shown that up to 75% of trash/waste generated during lunch periods are compostable paper goods (trays, napkins) and food!
 This waste is now being ‘recycled’, i.e. turned into nutrient rich soil for local farms and gardens, instead of going to a landfill/incinerator.
 Bowman staff and caregivers have been very “excited” and “proud” to see how well our students have been practicing such environmental stewardship; our parent volunteers have described their experience as “fun!”